VISHNU-SHREERAM/ML-Project/README.md

 │   └── Sleep_health_and_lifestyle_dataset_part_2.csv
 ├── docs            # Documentation for the project
 │   └── ML Project.pdf
-├── notebooks       # Jupyter notebooks for visualization │   ├── endsem.ipynb
+├── notebooks       # Jupyter notebooks for visualization (Here lies the core of the project) │   └── endsem.ipynb
-│   ├── midsem.ipynb
-│   └── test.ipynb
 ├── README.md           # Readme
 ├── results             # Results of the training
 ├── requirements.txt    # Project dependencies